Your Defective Medical Implant Lawyer

 These are just two examples of defective medical implant recalls.

-Contact Foley & Small
+Contact Foley & Murphy

 If you, a friend or family member has suffered injury due to a defective medical implant email us from our Contact page.
 You can also call us at 800-276-2525.